iosifvilcea/HipPong/README.md

     Ball doesn't detect 2nd Player Paddle in the right location.
     Will be fixed once we have a fixed size for the screen.
     1200x900 is way too big.

+    12/2 - 10:21 - Added Both Paddles.
+        -Needs to be relocated.
+        -Needs to be detected by ball.
+        -Wall set up, need to be relocated.